DaveTanKY/IDAssignment1/README.md

 #Testing
+Contact form test:
+1. Go to about us page
+2. Fill in particulars
+3. If email address is not properly filled in, user will not be able to submit and will be prompted to fill it in again

 Originally when doing the index page, i had some trouble making my boxes responsive as the picture inside would get cut off halfway and the width was not acting the way i wanted it to.
 I fixed this by changing the various width properties used when making the boxes.